Supporting the cost of your child(ren)’s education

 Please set up a separate payment for each child.

+We can only offer the rich and interesting curriculum options that we do with your financial contribution.
 Thank you all for continuing to support the education of our tamariki.

 Beckenham Te Kura o Pūroto Board of Trustees